Hummus Recipe (The Best Hummus in 3 Minutes!)

 To serve, add a few large, heaping spoonfuls to a plate or bowl and give it a swish depression on top.
 This creates a little divot for your olive oil to stay in.
 Then sprinkle some paprika and add fresh parsley.
 Beautiful, easy, healthy hummus that’s fresher and tastier than store-bought.
 Enjoy!

-A healthy, homemade hummus recipe that's super easy and tastes better than anything store-bought.
+This healthy, homemade hummus recipe is super easy and tastes better than anything store-bought.
 Watch my video above to see how quickly this hummus recipe comes together!